emilyriehl/yoneda/src/hott/07-fibers.rzk.md

   (A B : U)
   (f : A -> B)
   : iff (is-contr-map A B f) (is-equiv A B f)
-  := (is-equiv-is-contr-map A B f, is-contr-map-is-equiv A B f)
+  := (is-equiv-is-contr-map A B f , is-contr-map-is-equiv A B f)
 ```